 Always match the volume pre/post EQ, so you don’t get fooled by the difference in volume when comparing the processed and non-processed sound.

 Don’t boost all the instruments on the same frequencies but try to choose different frequencies to reduce the masking effect.

-Use digital EQs to cut and analogue emulations to boost.
+Use digital EQs to cut and analog emulations to boost.